ilanschnell/bitarray/README.rst

    on 32bit and 64bit machines.

-``pack(string)``
+``pack(bytes)``
-   Extend the bitarray from a string, where each characters corresponds to a single bit.
-The character '\x00' maps to bit 0 and all other characters map to bit 1.
+   Extend the bitarray from a byte string, where each characters corresponds to a single bit.
+The character b'\x00' maps to bit 0 and all other characters map to bit 1.
    This method, as well as the unpack method, are meant for efficient transfer of data between bitarray objects to other python objects